 The Work of Radical Inclusion

 The work of radical inclusion is being willing to learn healthy, inclusive habits and unlearn harmful thoughts and implicit bias that can really harm others.
 The work of anti-racism is crucial if we are to journey into authentic inclusion.
-Here are some resources to start your work in race, ethnic identity, and inclusion.

 The work of Diversity and Inclusion also involves spiritual formation.
 In 2017, the university was able to train student leaders in the work of spiritual formation and diversity.
 Below are a list a resources from Renew partnerships that weave together the call for justice in spiritual formation.

 We Serve our AB540 Students and DACA Students

 As part of the California Education Code, AB 540 allows certain students who have attended high school in California for 3 or more years and earned a high school diploma or its equivalent to be exempt from paying nonresident tuition at California Universities